Interaction-aware Kalman Neural Networks for Trajectory Prediction: Methodology

+Next, we introduce the dynamic models, vehicle dynamic model (VDM), which map motion along the axes of the global reference frame to motion along the axe fo the robot's local reference frame.
 By following \cite{pepy2006path}, we implement the vehicle dynamic model as a classical bicycle model \cite{taheri1992investigation}.
 Specifically, suppose $s := (x, y, \theta, v_x, v_y, r)$ is the current reading involving velocities, where $x$ and $y$ are the coordinates, $\theta$ is the orientation, $v_x$ and $v_y$ are velocities, and $r$ is the yaw rate.
 The bicycle model is written as follows.

-$\dot{x}$ and $\dot{y}$ are the transformed velocities along the $x$ and $y$ directions, respectively.
-For more details, the readers are referred to \cite{pepy2006path}.